wking/lesson-manager/04-howto.md

  create mode 100644 index.html
 $ git tag v0.1.0
 $ git remote add origin https://github.com/username/your-awesome-lesson
-$ git push origin master --tags
+$ git push --tags origin master
 ~~~

 Congratulations.
 Someone can import your lesson following the steps at the
 first section of this page.

-## Adding Dependencies to Your Lesson
+## Adding dependencies to your lesson

-Supposing that you want to import someones lesson that is already available
+If you want to import someone's lesson that is already published, you
-some where you just need to:
+just need to:

 ~~~
 $ cat bower.json